Significant Evidence of an AGN Contribution in GHZ2 at z = 12.34: Discussion

-A final limitation of our modeling is that the AGN spectrum lacks a continuum due to the NLR assumption.
+A final limitation of our modeling is that the AGN spectrum continuum is sub-dominant and does not contribute significantly to the overall model continuum emission due to the NLR assumption.
 While our current data show no evidence for a broad-line region, deeper higher-resolution spectra could reveal a broadened emission line such as broad carbon emission in \CIV, \CIII, or H$\alpha$ (a MIRI/MRS spectrum is incoming in Cycle 4 which may reveal broad H$\alpha$; PID 7078, PI: Mitsuhashi).
 Accounting for an AGN continuum would alter both the inferred AGN contribution to the emission lines and the derived galactic properties, as the observed photometry would be a combination of stellar and AGN continuum.
+For example, one property affected would be the stellar mass.
+Right now the stellar mass inferred is measured in the absence of an AGN continuum component, thus the stellar mass derived from \BEAGLE-AGN will be systematically overestimated.
+Since the continuum is modeled solely through stellar emission, the fit attributes all continuum light to stars, inflating the inferred stellar mass.
+Consequently, the derived black hole–to–stellar mass ratios should be interpreted as lower limits.

 This highlights how sensitive spectral modeling is to the inclusion of AGN components.
 Nevertheless, this modeling approach offers valuable insight into how different AGN components influence the spectrum.
-Despite these limitations, we have explored all feasible avenues with the available tools and consistently find significant AGN contributions in GHZ2.
+Despite these limitations in the current modeling framework, we have explored all feasible avenues with the available tools and consistently find significant AGN contributions in GHZ2 and draw cautious inferences about the properties of GHZ2 within these constraints.